arichtman/nix/README.md

 1. Reboot to check config
 1. Set BIOS settings:
    - Boot:
+     - Disable beep
      - Enable fast boot
      - Enable network stack
-   - Advanced:
-     - IT8613
-       - WDT Timeout (this is your watchdog interval)
-       - Disable beep
+  - Chipset:
-     - Network Stack
+    - PCH-IO:
-       - Enable and turn on all PXE options
+      - Enable Wake on lan and BT
-     - ACPI
+      - Enable TCO timer
-       - Disable Suspend

 If I check /etc/grub.d/000_ proxmox whatever it says `update-grub` isn't the way and to use `proxmox-boot-tool refresh`.
 It also looks like there's a specific proxmox grub config file under `/etc/default/grub.d/proxmox-ve.cfg`.